johnstrickler/monolith-starter/README.md

-# pour-fellow
+# Monolith Starter
-This is a personal sandbox project.
-My goal is to make it a modern, lightweight sample application that makes use of the following:
+The goal of this project is to make it a modern, lightweight sample application that makes use of the following:

 - Spring Boot
 - Maven (server-side dependency and building)